iissnan/hexo-theme-next/.github/ISSUE_TEMPLATE.md

 ## ATTENTION!
 If you want to fast resolve your issue, **write it in English, please**.
 Not all contributors/collaborators know Chinese language and Google translate can't always give true translates on issues.
+Thanks!

 ***